Krishan Kant Saini

-Wing Commander Krishan Kant Saini, AVSM, VrC, VM (born 26 Oct 1931), was an Indian Air Force helicopter pilot of 104 Squadron who set the world record in helicopter avionics by accomplishing the world's highest altitude helicopter landing.
+Wing Commander Krishan Kant Saini, AVSM, VrC, VM (26 October 1931 – 14 October 2018) was an Indian Air Force helicopter pilot of 104 Squadron who set the world record in helicopter avionics by accomplishing the world's highest altitude helicopter landing.
 He attained this feat on 8 May 1969 when he landed a Cheetah helicopter at the altitude of 6858 m (22,500 feet) in the Karkoram ranges.

 Saini was also a distinguished officer of Indian Air Force, who was decorated for both gallantry and meritorious service.
 He won the prestigious Vir Chakra, the third highest award for gallantry in Indian Armed Forces, in 1962 Sino-Indian war when he carried out a dare-devil evacuation mission on his helicopter amidst hostile fire from many directions by the Chinese troops.
 Despite being hit by bullet and being temporarily blinded, he carried out his mission, winning himself a Vir Chakra in the process.
 Wing Commander Saini also subsequently received Vayusena Medal for Gallantry and Ati Vishist Seva Medal for meritorius service.

 Later he was appointed Managing Director of Pawan Hans, where he brought to the attention of the Government issues with the quality of helicopters.

+Saini died on 14 October 2018, at the age of 86.